 - Hal Kvisle, Past Chair, Business Council of Alberta

 - Mac Van Wielingen, Founder & Chair, Viewpoint Group; Founder & Partner, ARC Financial

 - Nancy Smith, Director, ARC Financial

-- Patrick Keys, Executive Vice-President, Stakeholder Relations and General Counsel, TC Energy
+- Patrick Keys, Executive Vice-President and General Counsel, TC Energy

 join the movement